-I launched my own collection in November 2018 and laid down some principles that would form the foundation of my practice and from which I design and develop my collections – from my studio in Brixton, London.
+I launched my own collection in November 2018 and laid down some principles that would form the foundation of my practice and from which I design and develop my collections.

 I begin with materials.
 My fabrics are chosen for their quality of construction, longevity and, most importantly, their beauty.
 Designs are placed under careful consideration and the details refined.
 The process makes time for precision pattern cutting, fittings, sampling and trialing.